Juscelino Kubitschek: The construction of Brasília

 The idea of building a new capital in the center of the country was already idealised in the Brazilian constitutions of 1891, 1934 and 1946, but it was only in 1956 that planning began to take form in response to Kubitschek's campaign promise to develop the interior.
 Initially the move of the capital from Rio de Janeiro was controversial and had division and opposition from people within Rio and throughout Brazil.
-Debates that included statesmen, residents and professionals were televised on the TV show "Que sera do Rio" and letters to the editor in Correio da Manhã.
+Debates that included statesmen, residents and professionals were televised on the TV show "Que será do Rio" and letters to the editor in Correio da Manhã.

-The work, led by urban planner Lucio Costa, architect Oscar Niemeyer and landscape designer Roberto Burle Marx, started in February 1957.
+The work, led by urban planner Lúcio Costa, architect Oscar Niemeyer and landscape designer Roberto Burle Marx, started in February 1957.
 More than 200 machines were put to work and 30,000 workers came from every part of the country, though most from the northeast.
 The construction went on day and night to meet the objective of finishing Brasília by 21 April 1960, in a homage to the Inconfidência Mineira and Rome's founding.
 A completely new capital city, its streets, government palaces, infrastructure, living facilities, etc., suddenly emerged in the middle of a savanna in just 41 months, and before the target date.
 As soon as it was inaugurated, Brasília was considered a masterpiece of urbanism and modern architecture.

-Brasilia plays a strategic role in integrating Brazil's farthest regions, bringing development to unpopulated areas and guaranteeing Brazil's cultural and territorial unity.
+Brasília plays a strategic role in integrating Brazil's farthest regions, bringing development to unpopulated areas and guaranteeing Brazil's cultural and territorial unity.

-The construction of Brasilia fostered the development of many roads, linking Brazil's vast territories.
-One important example was the construction of the Belém-Brasilia road.
+The construction of Brasília fostered the development of many roads, linking Brazil's vast territories.
+One important example was the construction of the Belém–Brasília Highway.
 Previously, the only way to go from Rio or São Paulo to Belém was via ship on the Atlantic Ocean.
 During the Second World War, this weak link had been blocked by German U-boats, virtually disrupting all commerce.

 The new capital was soon to help integrate all the Brazilian regions, create jobs and absorb a workforce from the Brazilian Northeast, and to stimulate the economy of the Central-west and North.
-During the construction of Brasilia, in the haste to finish the job, accidents were frequent, something Kubitschek's government did its utmost to cover up.
+During the construction of Brasília, in the haste to finish the job, accidents were frequent, something Kubitschek's government did its utmost to cover up.